agrathwohl/ultra/_posts/2020-07-22-Follow_Money.md

 ABC and YouTube share a huge commonality in their positions as major broadcasters of video content.
 Though their broadcast mediums differ, their business strategy is one in the same, tied almost exclusively to advertising.
 (This is further reinforced by the fact that YouTube's CEO, Susan Wojcicki, [was Google's first-ever marketing manager](https://en.wikipedia.org/wiki/Susan_Wojcicki).)
 It would seem that in 2018, both firms took very harsh and deliberate actions against their own content libraries in a sort of pre-emptive strike to ensure their advertising partners that they were going to be willing to play ball, no matter what the future would bring.
 Wojcicki and Eisner are smart, tough cookies, and it's little surprise that the new media landscape's advertising future is very much in the hands of YouTube, and ABC's parent company, Disney.

 There were a lot of stars on ABC's reboot of "Roseanne."
 In addition to the $250,000 per episode Roseanne, the show also paid the same rate out to John Goodman, her co-star, and the very expensive co-star of the CBS show, *The Big Bang Theory*, also received a large, undisclosed sum for each episode.
 With 25 episodes slated before the eventual cancellation, ABC was on the hook for many, many millions of dollars over the next two years.
 Upon cancellation, ABC did not throw away the estimated $45-$60 million in ad revenues made by the show in 2018, but rather, acted to ensure they did not lose money the following year, when advertisers would be much less willing to advertise on the program.

-Historically, media companies have been willing to stomach and explain away the horrible behavior of their talent for decades.
-What informs their behavior now is not any sort of change in attitude or evolution in the corporate ideology.
-It's just dollars and cents - like it always has been.